When Someone You Love Has an Eating Disorder

 Offering Support

-Educate Yourself – Eating disorders are not merely about not eating or vanity.
+Educate Yourself – Eating disorders are not merely about not food or weight.
 It’s important to understand that an eating disorder is a coping strategy that the individual uses to deal with problems that may be too painful to deal with directly.
+Learning to separate facts from myths is a good first step.

 Be Patient – When you approach the individual for the first time, do not be surprised if they reject your expression of concern.
 They may even react with anger and denial.
-There is a lot of shame and pain that goes along with having an eating disorder.
-It’s also important not to rush the person, and instead recognize that it will take time for the person to make changes.
-In the end, the decision to get help is theirs.
+There is often shame tied to an eating disorder, and admitting the need for help may take time.

 Be Encouraging – Encourage the person to see themselves as more than their eating disorder.
 Do this by talking about other aspects of your lives, and of life more generally.
 Affirm their strengths and interests that are unrelated to food or physical appearance.

 Be Non-Judgmental – It’s important to express your own needs in the relationship, without blaming or shaming the other person.
-Support them by validating the healthy changes that the person does makes, however small they may be.
+Support them by validating the healthy changes they make, however small they may be.

 For more advice on how to help support a loved one with an eating disorder, read our blog post “Seven Things NOT to do When a Loved One has an Eating Disorder.”